hdShang/arxiv-daily/docs/cs-LG/2025-06-10/papers/250609108v1-sensorlm-learning-the-language-of-wearable-sensors.md

 ---
 layout: default
-title: SensorLM: Learning the Language of Wearable Sensors
+title: "SensorLM: Learning the Language of Wearable Sensors"
 ---

 # SensorLM: Learning the Language of Wearable Sensors